The differences between the SLT, Direct Method, and Audiolingual Method

 - The method contends that as native speakers, we first learn by listening and speaking.
 Then comes the abilities to read and write.
 Consequently, to learn a second or foreign language, oral teaching must come before any other kind of reading and writing activities.

-- Instruction in the DM is given solely in the target language with a focus on simple vocabulary is simple.
+- Instruction in the DM is given solely in the target language with a focus on simple vocabulary.

 In spite of the above differences between the SLT, Direct Method, and Audiolingual Method, they share many characteristics: